Spokane Falls Community College

 Spokane Falls Community College (SFCC) is a public community college in Spokane, Washington.
-It was established in 1967 and is part of the Community Colleges of Spokane.
+Established in 1967, it is a part of the Community Colleges of Spokane.
+SFCC enrolls approximately 3,805 students and has an open admission policy with a 100% acceptance rate and no application fee.

 History

-The land upon which SFCC is located was given to the city after the U.S. Government declared Fort George Wright to be surplus.
+The land where Spokane Falls Community College (SFCC) now is located was originally given to Spokane after the U.S. Government declared Fort George Wright to be surplus.
 In 1960, it was proposed that a college be built upon the site.
-Seven years later, in 1967, SFCC was established on the site as part of Spokane Community College, which had been established across town in the Chief Garry Park neighborhood four years prior.
-In 1970, the two campuses split into separate colleges, though they maintain a cooperative approach.
+Seven years later, in 1967, SFCC was established on the site as part of Spokane Community College, originally located in the Chief Garry Park neighborhood four years prior, in 1963.
+In 1970, the two campuses split into two separate colleges, though they maintain a cooperative approach.

+The original campus had eight new buildings made for different purposes including, administration, physical and natural sciences, library, social sciences, business sciences, communications, fine arts, and a gym.
+The 1965 campus plans included outlines for four future buildings and retained seven existing structures from the old Fort Wright campus, one of which would later be designated as the Photography Building.
+The eight new buildings were built in a consistent Modern architectural style, characteristic of the mid-20th century.
+Common design elements across these buildings included repetitive bays, brick walls with aluminum window frames, and distinctively wide, wavy concrete eaves.